MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-reports-in-the-mobile-apps.md

 ![Tooltip](./media/mobile-reports-in-the-mobile-apps/report-tooltip.png)

-If the report author configured a report page tooltip, the default tooltip will be replaced with report page tooltip:
+If the report author configured a report page tooltip, the default tooltip is replaced with the report page tooltip:

 ![Report page tooltip](./media/mobile-reports-in-the-mobile-apps/report-page-tooltip.png)